 When I set out to establish myself as an author, a lot of things happened along the way that I didn’t expect…such as a career in publishing, living in NYC for a few years, and eventually migrating from the 9-5 grind to a full-time freelance writing gig!

 While my freelance writing pays the bills for now, fiction remains my first true passion.
-My stories tend to veer between urban fantasy and epic fantasy, with the occasional sci-fi element stirred in for good measure.
+My stories tend to veer between urban fantasy and epic fantasy, with the occasional scifi, horror, or humor element stirred in for good measure.

 I believe stories have the ability to impact our deepest feelings and beliefs–especially those stories that tear us out of the “normal” world we live in and thrust us into realities that thumb their noses at the laws of physics and get us to believe in six impossible things before breakfast each day.